Spikeinjapan/QSWAP-SC-ALLOCATION-RESTRUCTURE/README.md

 Shareholders send 1 Qu for EACH QSWAP SC they hold in their wallet to either the Yes or No wallets.

-Vote ends 18th November 2025 (started 11th November 2025)
+Vote ended 18th November 2025 (started 11th November 2025)

-At present count 17th November 2025
+Final Vote
 Yes.
-363
-No. 0

-We will manually verify votes and provide list and proof of holdings.
+362. (367 shows in wallet but after verification some sold) No. 0

+PLEASE SEE IMAGE FILE INCLUDED IN THIS REPOSITORY.
+THIS IS MANUAL VERIFICATION OF VOTE.

 ——